lisa-lumos/atomic-habits/atomic-habits.md

 Self-control is a short-term strategy, not a long-term one - your energy should be spent on optimizing your environment.
 Make the cues of your good habits obvious, and the cues of your bad habits invisible.

 ## 8. How to Make a Habit Irresistible
+Supernormal stimuli: The brain of each animal is preloaded with certain rules for behavior, and when it comes across an exaggerated version of that rule, it lights up like a Christmas tree.

+The more attractive an opportunity is, the more likely it is to become habit-forming.

+Whenever you predict that an opportunity will be rewarding, your levels of dopamine spike in anticipation.
+And whenever dopamine rises, so does your motivation to act.
+It is the anticipation of a reward, not the fulfillment of it, that gets us to take action.
+So we need to make our habits attractive.

+Temptation bundling works by linking an action you want to do, with an action you need to do.
+You're more likely to find a behavior attractive, if you get to do one of your favorite things at the same time.

 ## 9. The Role of Family and Friends in Shaping Your Habits
+We imitate the habits of three groups in particular:
+1. The close.
+We soak up the qualities and practices of those around us.
+Surround yourself with people who have the habits, that you want to have yourself.
+Join a culture where your desired behavior is the normal behavior, and you already have something in common with the group.
+Being a part of a group after achieving a goal is crucial to maintaining your habits.
+2. The many.
+The reward of being accepted, is often greater than the reward of winning an argument, looking smart, or finding truth.
+Most days, we'd rather be wrong with the crowd, than be right by ourselves.
+When changing your habits means challenging the tribe, change is unattractive.
+When changing your habits means fitting in with the tribe, change is very attractive.
+3. The powerful.
+We try to copy the behavior of successful people, because we desire success ourselves.
+We imitate people we envy.

 ## 10. How to Find and Fix the Causes of Your Bad Habits
+Reframing your habits to highlight their benefits, rather than their drawbacks, is a fast/lightweight way to reprogram your mind, and make a habit seem more attractive.

 ## 11. Walk Slowly, but Never Backward
+It is easy to get stuck trying to find the "optimal" plan for change: the fastest way to lose weight, the best program to build muscle, the perfect idea for a side hustle.
+We are so focused on figuring out the best approach, that we never get around to taking action.
+"The best" is the enemy of the good.

+If planning doesn't lead to results, why do we do it?
+Sometimes we do it because we actually need to plan or learn more.
+But more often, we do it, because planning allows us to feel like we are making progress, without running the risk of failure.

+Planning makes you feel like you are getting things done.
+But really, you are just preparing to get something done.
+When preparation becomes a form of procrastination, you need to change something.
+You don't want to merely be planning.
+You want to be practicing.

+If you want to master a habit, the key is to start with repetition, not perfection.

+Repeating a habit leads to clear physical changes in the brain.
+Repetition is a form of change.

+Habits form based on frequency, not time.

+You need to string together enough successful attempts, until the behavior is firmly embedded in your mind, and you cross the Habit Line.

+To build a habit, you need to practice it.
+And the most effective way to make practice happen, is to adhere to the 3rd Law of Behavior Change: make it easy.
+Which is talked about in the next chapters.

 ## 12. The Law of Least Effort